 Multivitamins and Warfarin

-A small study population showed a significant impact of a vitamin K containing multi-vitamin in a select sub-group.
-A 25 micrograms vitamin K multiple vitamin for four weeks resulted in the following outcomes.
-Group 1 experienced a decline in INR values by an average of 0.51 and required a 5.3% increase in dosage adjustment.
-Group 2 did not experience a significant change resulting a need for warfarin adjustment.
+Many people don’t think to speak to their doctor or nurse about multivitamins or dietary supplements maybe because they are an all-natural product.
+According to the warfarin package insert, Vitamins C and E, found in many multivitamins can influence your INR test results.2 It has also been found that over-the-counter use of vitamin K in multivitamin form has varying effects on patients taking warfarin.3 A small study population showed a significant impact of a vitamin K-containing multivitamin in a select sub-group.
+A multivitamin containing 25 micrograms of vitamin K for four weeks resulted in the following outcomes: the first group experienced a decline in INR values by an average of 0.51 and required a 5.3% increase in dosage adjustment.
+The second group did not experience a significant change resulting in a need for warfarin adjustment.3

-The author's concluded, "vitamin K -containing multivitamins reduce INR in patients with low vitamin K(1) status.
-Our study suggests that vitamin K-depleted patients are sensitive to even small changes in vitamin K(1) intake."1
+The authors of the study concluded that multivitamins containing vitamin K reduce INR in patients with low vitamin K(1) status.
+The study suggests that vitamin K-depleted patients are sensitive to even small changes in vitamin K(1) intake.3

 - Kurnik D, et al. Over-the-counter vitamin K1-containing multivitamin supplements disrupt warfarin anticoagulation in vitamin K1-depleted patients.
 Thromb Haemost, November 1, 2004; 92(5): 1018-24.